verygreenboi/sparkie/readme.markdown

 The installation process requires as little information as possible from the user bu it is vital that they are all provided.

+## Theme

+Sparkie is fully themeable.
+Themes are specially structured files that determine how the blog will look.